NiclO1337/pp1-strawberry-lovers/testing.md

 #### Left to improve
-- Optimizing embeded youtube video and other assets with "Lazy load third-party resources with facades".
+- Optimizing embedded YouTube video and other assets with "Lazy load third-party resources with facades".